Our Gospel message comes to us today from the 14th chapter of John, beginning with the 15th verse, “Christ our advocate.”

 Jesus says: “If you love me, keep my commands.”

 Loving your neighbor is one of the commandments Jesus is talking about.

 Living in Christ means living each day for Him and your neighbor.

-Let us pray: Almighty God, our hope and strength, without you we falter.
-Help us to follow Christ and to live as Christians according to your will.
-We ask this through our Lord Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
-Amen
+Let us pray: Almighty God, our hope and strength.
+Without you, we falter.
+Help us follow Christ and live as Christians according to your will.
+We ask this through our Lord Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, one God, forever and ever.
+Amen.

 Scripture is taken from The Holy Bible, New International Version®, NIV® Copyright ©1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.
 Sermon contributed by Tim Zingale.